KarimCoding/my_first_github/README.md

 # my_first_github
-Creating a repository from scratch
+Creating a repository from scratch.
+This is a second test.